skulpt/skulpt/source/Recursion/recursioncomplex.rst

 realize that just because you can write a recursive solution to a problem does not mean it is the best or most efficient solution.
-The bulk of the work in this function is done by the loop that starts on line {lst_dploop}.
+The bulk of the work in this function is done by the loop that starts on line 4.
 In this loop we consider using all possible coins to make change for the amount specified by ``cents``.
 Like we did for the 11 cent example above, we remember the minimum value and store it in our ``minCoins`` list.